University of Toronto, 1970, Ph.D. (Statistics)

 He and colleagues at Fred Hutch established the Clinical Coordinating Center for the Women’s Health Initiative, a national program that enrolled more than 161,000 postmenopausal women in studies beginning in 1993, to evaluate the ability to reduce chronic disease risk through dietary change or menopausal hormone therapy.

 In a landmark 2002 finding from the WHI, Dr. Prentice and his colleagues found an increased risk for breast cancer, heart disease and stroke among women in the study who were randomly chosen to receive estrogen and progestin hormone therapy.
 Consequently, more than 4 million women in the U.S. abruptly stopped using combined hormone therapy, and many others chose not to start in more recent years.
-These changes in women’s choices and clinical practice are estimated to have resulted in up to 20,000 fewer cases of breast cancer per year in the U.S. alone and reductions in the incidence of other chronic diseases.
+These changes in women’s choices and clinical practice are estimated to have resulted in 15,000-20,000 fewer cases of breast cancer per year in the U.S. alone, and reductions in the incidence of other chronic diseases.